WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/pipeline-orchestrations/data_connectors_and_orchestrators_simple_tutorial.md

 Runs on the 42nd minute of every hour.

-For our example, we will create a scheduled task to run every 1 minute, display the inference results, then use the Orchestration `kill` task to keep the task from running any further.
+For our example, we will create a scheduled task to run every 5 minutes, display the inference results, then use the Orchestration `kill` task to keep the task from running any further.

+It is recommended that orchestrations that have pipeline deploy or undeploy commands be spaced out no less than 5 minutes to prevent colliding with other tasks that use the same pipeline.

 ```python
 scheduled_task_start = datetime.datetime.now()